A Novel by Nicola Trwst

 That wasn’t going to work.
 Hurt too bad.
 She’d have to roll over and crawl.
 It was the only way.

-“I can help you with that.”
+“I can help you with that,” said a familiar voice.

 “Thought you could help me relax, but you let me down, Sweetheart.”